AOSC-Dev/AOSCOSLauncher/README.md

 # AOSCOSLauncher

-The launcher of AOSC OS on Windows.
+The launcher of AOSC OS on WSL.